ksrisayee12/JARVIS-Desktop-Assistant/README.md

 In some computers while installing `pip install PyAudio` some error will occur.
 In such case use this [link](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio) and select the version of your _**Python and the version bit of windows you have**_.
 It will install a file automatically copy that file and paste it with the _**Jarvis**_ file.
 And then copy the name of the file you have downloaded and open your **cmd(command prompt)** or **Power Shell** or in a _**terminal**_ in your IDE and use this `pip install`and paste the name of the file you have copied.
 And by this method this pyaudio problem solved. <br> <br>
 In some computer it may take some time to respond.
 So, don't take it as an problem <br>
 Pls. have a correctly working mic or it will throw an error

+## EXE File

+If you don't want to install python and python packages but want to use _**Jarvis**_ in your computer you can download the [EXE File](https://github.com/ksrisayee12/JARVIS-Desktop-Assistant/raw/master/Jarvis.exe)